Cardiovascular Medicine Book

 2. Echocardiogram

-1. Right ventricular myocardium with fatty infiltration
+1. Right ventricular Myocardium with fatty infiltration

 2. Secondary right ventricular wall motion abnormality

-3. Dilatation and reduced right ventricular EF
+3. Dilatation and reduced right ventricular ejection Fracture

 4. Localized aneurysms or segmental dilatation